|

 First things first. --- Announcing our new expanded location at 29 South Ave. in Derry NH!
 Just one mile from Exit 4 off of Interstate 93 and only 10 minutes from the Mass border, our new home is conveniently located in downtown Derry.
 Our students will have access to a first rate indoor training facility and the ability to train in real life situations provided by the Derry shopping district, ball fields, bike path and the Derry dog park, all within walking distance of our front door.
 We have always emphasized the importance of real world dog training and our new larger location will allow us to bring our high standards to more dogs and owners than ever before.

-Next up --- Christine Stewart and her rescue Doberman, Mayday, CGC, BH, RE, WDTT, CD got that third and final leg toward their Companion Dog title at a trial hosted by the Baystate Bullmastiff Club in Franklin, MA on May 4th.
-A competitive field of dogs dwindled during the long sit and down exercises, during which the heavy rain on the roof and a passing train blowing its whistle rattled the dogs (and probably the handlers!).
-At the end of the exercise, only Mayday held her position, making her the ONLY dog qualifying in Novice A, which also earned her a blue ribbon!
-Christine can now add a “CD” to that list of titles after May’s name.
 And then… Friday June 13th was a lucky day for Christine and May.
 This dynamic duo entered a trial hosted by the North Shore Kennel Club in Topsfield, MA, their first attempt at AKC Open A level.
 They placed third with a score of 188 for their first Companion Dog Excellent leg!
 Two more performances like that, and they can add the coveted “X” (for “Excellent”) to the recently acquired “CD”.
 We’re so proud of Christine and Mayday!
 And to finish off this very exciting month, on June 29th, Jami Barrett returned to the Rally Novice ring at the Wampanoag Kennel Club’s event in Wrentham, MA with her German Shorthaired Pointer, Emma, to finish their RN with a fourth place and a score of 94 points!
-Congratulations on a great performance.
-Check out our new video of the Fortunate K9 Advanced Group on our Training Services page and a video of a “Board and Train” student working on his lessons in downtown Portsmouth. |
+Congratulations on a great performance. |

 Fenway and Millie, two of our Boarding School students, help Rick measure a door in our new location.
 To watch a video of Millie and Fenway during “recess” click HERE! |